Whale Watching in Victoria, British Columbia

 Whale Watching - A Bucket List Item

 I love whales!
 I have wanted to go whale watching my entire life.
 Our trip up the coast of the Pacific Northwest was the perfect opportunity to see some whales.
-We decided that Victoria, British Columbia in Canada would be the best location on this trip.
+We decided that Victoria, British Columbia in Canada would be the best location for this trip.
 I had our tickets bought for the excursion well in advance.

-Color Palette: Moody, Ocean, Natural, Misty, Neutral, Grey, Cool, Beach & Winter | Whale Watching in Victoria, British Columbia | Earthtones Travel + Design Blog | Roo Bea Design Co.
+Color Palette: Moody, Ocean, Natural, Misty, Neutral, Grey, Cool, Beach & Winter

 Wet and wild!